Herman Nohl: "Pedagogical love"

+Moral autonomy

 According to Nohl, unconditional obedience and the breaking of the pupil's self-will should be replaced by independence and activity, culminating in moral autonomy.
 The pedagogical relationship is therefore not a one-sided relationship of influence between the educator and the pupil, but rather one of interaction.
 Nohl spoke of a modern and active pedagogy that no longer sees its counterpart as a merely passively receiving object of educational actions and measures.
 The educator has a certain advantage over the pupil, on which their authority is based.
-The pupil, on the other hand, contributes to this relationship as a distinctive personality and his spontaneity, as well as his as yet undiscovered future possibilities, which are to be discovered and promoted through the pedagogical relationship.
+The pupil, on the other hand, contributes to this relationship as a distinctive personality with spontaneity, as well as someone possessing as yet undiscovered future possibilities, which are to be discovered and promoted through the pedagogical relationship.

 However, it should not be forgotten that such a relationship cannot be forced, as "irrational factors such as sympathy and antipathy" are at work, which neither the educator nor the pupil can influence.
 For this reason, the educator should "not be offended or even let the pupil take it out on him if he does not succeed in establishing a relationship".
 A relationship based on freedom and free will always includes the possibility of failure, whereby the recognition of the subjectivity and sovereignty of the pupil can be demonstrated.
-Nohl saw a significant advance in pedagogy in the knowledge (Erkenntnis) that the pupil has his or her own right (Eigenrecht) and that taking this into account is what makes pedagogical work possible in the first place.
-In order for this pedagogical work to be possible, the failure of this pedagogical relationship on the part of the educator must not lead to offense and certainly not to reproaches towards the pupil, but must bring about a bond with someone else, "if only the bond takes place at all".
+Nohl saw a significant advance in pedagogy in the insight ("Erkenntnis") that the pupil has his or her own right ("Eigenrecht") and that taking this into account is what makes pedagogical work possible in the first place.
+In order for this pedagogical work to be possible, the failure of the pedagogical relationship on the part of the educator must not lead to offense and certainly not to reproaches towards the pupil, but must bring about a bond with someone else, "if only the bond takes place at all".

 Education ends when a person comes of age, i.e., according to Schleiermacher, when the younger generation is equal to the older generation in its independent contribution to the fulfillment of the moral task; pedagogy therefore has the goal of making itself superfluous and becoming self-education.